brandon-dore/rank-tracker/README.md

 - **Frontend:**

-  - Built with React and Redux
+  - Built with React and Vite
   - Developed using Vite for fast and efficient development

 - **Backend:**